MMqd/MMqd-ergodox-ez/README.md

 ```

 ### Layer 3: QWERTY
-QWERTY layer with some extra keys for easy access.
+QWERTY layer for gaming with some extra keys for easy access.
 ```
 ,--------------------------------------------------.           ,--------------------------------------------------.
 |        |   1  |   2  |   3  |   4  |   5  |  6   |           |      |      |      |      |      |      |        |